HOW WIDE ARE SHIPPING CONTAINERS?

 1. Joining up containers

 For much wider shipping container spaces, containers can be joined up together.
 At Containers Direct we do this by simply removing the sides of the containers to be joined, reinforcing the apertures and bolting the units together.
 Usually the final step of sealing the joining seams is done after transportation to the site.
 For more details see So with this method you can have a shipping container that is now 16ft wide, 24ft wide, or even 32ft wide if you want to go large!
-For more details see read Joining Up Shipping Containers
+For more details see read Joining Up Shipping Containers2.
+Choose a pallet wide container

 Although technically pallet wide containers still measure 8ft wide externally, the interior width is increased by an extra four inches, meaning the container still has door access and inside width of 8ft.
-These containers are called pallet wide, as they can accommodate two standard 4ft pallets in the container side by side.
+These containers are called pallet wide, as they can accommodate two standard 4ft pallets in the container side by side.3.
+New build shipping containers

 Ways to decrease the width of a shipping container